NP-Robotics/disinfection-robot/README.md

 `sudo apt install yarn`

-update node (if there is an error)
+install latest node (if there is an error)

 `sudo apt-get install curl`